- Ph.D., University of Iowa

 I study the intersection of American poetry and popular culture, and especially how ordinary readers encounter or use that poetry in their lives. ("What poems do you have on your Facebook profile?" he asks.)
 I am author of Everyday Reading: Poetry and Popular Culture in Modern America, a full-length study published by Columbia University Press and nominated for a National Book Critics Circle Award in 2012.
 I'm coeditor of Poetry after Cultural Studies, a collection of eight essays published by the University of Iowa Press in 2011.
 And between 2008 and 2016, I kept and maintained the blog "Poetry & Popular Culture."

-I'm currently working on two book projects.
-The first, Beyond the Book: Poetry in the Age of New Media, studies the mediation and remediation of poetry by nonprint or "new" media within popular culture, asking questions like: What is the relationship between a poem and the medium that transmits it?
+I'm currently finishing a new full-length study, Beyond the Book?
+Poetry in the Age of New Media, which focuses on the mediation and remediation of poetry by nonprint or "new" media, especially within the realm of popular culture.
+Beyond the Book asks questions like: What is the relationship between a poem and the medium that transmits it?
 How do poems become differently meaningful when they're projected via magic lantern, broadcast on TV, read on karaoke or computer screens, or made the subject matter of films like The Night Before Christmas (1905) or A.I.
 Artificial Intelligence (2001)?
 What reciprocal effect does the projection, airing, broadcasting, or reading of poetry have on the respective medium itself?
-My second book-in-progress, Writing for the People, examines the aesthetic and social pressures encountered by North American poets like Edna St. Vincent Millay and "instapoet" Rupi Kaur who set out to write for mass audiences in the twentieth and twenty-first centuries.
+And how does this history help us understand the work of digital-era poets now leveraging social media platforms like Instagram and Tumblr to achieve best-seller status?

-Beyond the Book: Poetry in the Age of New Media (in progress).
+Beyond the Book?
+Poetry in the Age of New Media (under contract at Columbia UP).

 "Career Windows," Journal of Modern Literature (forthcoming).